9 Amazing Facts About Baby Girls That Will SURPRISE You!

 According to Dr. Joy Lawn of the London School of Hygiene & Tropical Medicine, “Girls walk sooner than boys.
 They talk sooner than boys.
 They develop more quickly…”

-Baby girls even gesture more, like waving bye-bye or pointing at stuff they want, and play games like patty-cake sooner.
+Baby girls even gesture more, like waving bye-bye or pointing at the stuff they want and play games like patty-cake sooner.

 8. Baby girls are great observers